A Scene is Worth a Thousand Features: Feed-Forward Camera Localization from a Collection of Image Features: Additional Experiments

 \subsection{Wayspots Dataset}

-\textbf{Additional Metrics.} Table \ref{tab:wayspots_medians} shows additional metrics to the Table~\ref{tab:wayspots} from the main paper.
-We report the median rotation errors and accuracy rates under the 10cm, 10\textdegree\xspace threshold in the Wayspots dataset \citep{brachmann2023accelerated}. \ours obtains the lowest rotation error among all competitors, even surpassing SCR methods while reducing their mapping preparation time from 5 or 25 minutes to a few seconds.
-Furthermore, as discussed in the main paper, \ours significantly improves the median translation error, reducing the current best error from 1.31m (Reloc3r) to 0.17m.
+\textbf{Additional Metrics.} Table \ref{tab:wayspots_medians} shows additional metrics to the Tables~\ref{tab:wayspots} and \ref{tab:wayspots_acc} from the main paper.
+We report the median rotation errors in the Wayspots dataset \citep{brachmann2023accelerated}. \ours obtains the lowest rotation error among all competitors, even surpassing SCR methods while reducing their mapping preparation time from 5 or 25 minutes to a few seconds.
+Furthermore, as discussed in the main paper, \ours significantly improves the median translation error, reducing the second best error from 0.51m (E5+1 with ALKD-LG) to 0.17m.
 This demonstrates that \ours achieves more robust and stable localizations, particularly in challenging scenes.
-In the 10cm, 10\textdegree\xspace threshold, \ours outperforms Reloc3r and shows comparable accuracy to state-of-the-art SRC localizers. \smalljump
+In the 10cm, 10\textdegree\xspace threshold, \ours outperforms all \textit{Unseen} methods and shows comparable accuracy to state-of-the-art SRC localizers.
+The Wayspots dataset uses mapping poses from real-time SLAM on the phone without any post-processing.
+In contrast, evaluation poses were bundle-adjusted via COLMAP \citep{brachmann2023accelerated}.
+Even though mapping poses are not perfect, \eg, they might suffer drift, \ours performs very well, showing some robustness to inaccuracies in the mapping process. \smalljump